Frequently Asked Question about Geriatric Massage

 Geriatric Massage is a gentle application of specialized massage techniques for the elderly population.
-Elderly population of age 65 years, and older require special care when it comes to applying force on their soft tissue.
+Geriatric population requires special care when it comes to applying force on their soft tissue.
 Soft tissue includes muscles, joints, ligaments, fat, nerves, blood vessels, tendons etc. The practice of geriatric massage requires extensive evaluation of older person’s health condition, physical capability, and emotional state to provide an appropriate message.

 There is a huge diversity of the elderly populations itself.
 From early “young” retirees who can manage to upkeep their active lifestyle including marathons, cliff jumping, to those who are suffering from chronic conditions and may be bedridden.
 The clinician or therapist must pay special attention to medical history, and the result of older person’s physical and emotional assessment.

 The therapist must consider a range of symptoms and signs like chronic pain, heart conditions, aging skin, bone density, spine alignment, sleeping pattern, to dietary problems -Diet can significantly affect the frailty of skin, energy, and mood significantly.

 Unlike another age group, there is a higher level care that is required from the massage therapist.
 Specific massage training and assessment is required to successfully perform geriatric massage.

 Skilled and caring touch can have a positive effect on a person’s physical, mental and emotional state.

 Benefits of geriatric massage

 Geriatric massage is therapeutic, improves mood, and induces relaxation when performed in accommodation to the client’s health conditions, physical capabilities, mobility, and emotional state.